Credit for Prior Learning Experience and Non-Traditional Education

 Veteran students and students who are active military and declared as degree/certificate seeking are encouraged to submit a copy of their military transcript and their DD2-14 and records of approved examinations (if applicable) to determine if credit may be awarded for military service and/or training.
 This is required for veterans receiving military benefits.

-WNC will consider recommendations from ACE, the American Council of Education, when granting military credit in conjunction with the college’s policy on awarding credit by examination.
+WNC will consider recommendations from ACE, the American Council of Education, when granting military credit.

 Veterans who have completed more than one year of active duty and were honorably discharged may be granted non-traditional credit from a DD2-14, up to a maximum of four credits.
 Credit from a DD2-14 may apply as elective credits towards all degrees and certificates, if applicable.